 Dr. Schneiter is a director of Free Form Fibers, and miSci, the Museum of Innovation and Science.
 In 2008 he received the Tech Valley Entrepreneur of the Year award for his work in GlobalSpec, Veratag, and the many early stage technology companies he has helped with guidance and advice.
 In 2016 he was inducted into the University of Connecticut Academy of Distinguished Engineers.
-He received his B.S. in mechanical engineering from the University of Connecticut, and an M.S. and Ph.D. in mechanical engineering with a minor in electrical engineering from the Massachusetts Institute of Technology.
-He holds eighteen patents, with an additional 15 pending.
+He received his B.S. in Mechanical Engineering from the University of Connecticut, and an M.S. and Ph.D. in Mechanical Engineering with a minor in Electrical Engineering from the Massachusetts Institute of Technology.
+He holds eighteen patents, with more than 10 pending.

 Joe Pegna, the lead cofounder of Free Form Fibers, has 20 years of research experience pursuing advanced computer-driven manufacturing processes known as free form fabrication.
 In the early 1990’s he settled on laser-induced chemical vapor deposition (LCVD) as the most promising means to achieve his goal.
-Out of the subsequent research came the patents, know-how, and trade secrets that are the foundation for Free Form Fibers’ unique expertise.
+Out of the subsequent research came patents, know-how, and trade secrets which comprise some of the foundation for Free Form Fibers’ unique expertise.

 Joe’s undergraduate training in mathematics and physics led to various graduate degrees in mechanical design, automated manufacturing, and computer automation, capped with a Ph.D. in Mechanical Engineering from Stanford University in 1988.